LostInBrittany/RAGmonsters/README.md

 4. **No Redistribution**: You may not redistribute this dataset except as part of RAG demonstrations or educational materials.

+### QuestWorlds License

+The QuestWorlds statistics for the monsters in this dataset follow the QuestWorlds System Reference Document (SRD) license.
+The QuestWorlds SRD is released under the ORC (Open RPG Creative) License and requires proper attribution to the original creators.

+This project uses the QuestWorlds SRD, © Moon Design Publications, LLC, used with permission under the ORC License.
+For more information on the ORC License, please visit the official QuestWorlds SRD website at [https://www.chaosium.com/questworlds-srd/](https://www.chaosium.com/questworlds-srd/) or review the ORC License at [https://openrpg.creative/](https://openrpg.creative/).

 For full license details, see the LICENSE file in the repository.

 ---